 WordPress can remove extra formatting when you switch between visual and text tabs.
-This case can be simply tested in default WordPress editor as shown on the example below
+This case can be simply tested in the default WordPress editor as shown in the example below:

-Your text can look different on the front end if that is the case .
-List of allowed tags can be found here.
+Your text can look different on the front end if that is the case.
+A list of allowed tags can be found here.

 Unnecessary HTML markup

-Some of the 3rd party resources or text editors such as Word can add have HTML tags in the text, these tags are not visible however when you copy text and paste to WordPress editor all tags are also copied.
-You can see these tags in text tab of the WordPress editor.
+Some of the 3rd party resources or text editors such as Microsoft Word can have HTML tags in the text, these tags are not visible however when you copy text and paste to the WordPress editor all tags are also copied.
+You can see these tags in the Text tab of the WordPress editor.

-To prevent it you can use online tools such as this one to remove all HTML tags from the text.
+To prevent it you can use online tools such as striphtml.com to remove all HTML tags from the text.

 Broken HTML markup

-Text on front end may look different if you have broken HTML tag in text, it also may affect all other text on the page.
-Example of the correct markup
+Text on the front end may look different if there is a broken HTML tag in the text, it also may affect all other content on the page.
+Here is an example of the correct HTML markup:

 <h1><a href="#">Link Text</a></h1>

-If one tag is missing it will affect all other HTML code on the page, here is the example
+If one tag is missing it might affect the whole content on the page.
+Here is an example:

 <h1><a href="#">Link Text</a></h1

-You can use this tool to check if your code is valid and fix the errors.
+You can use an online HTML validator, for example, validator.w3.org to check if your code is valid and fix the errors.